Ab initio informed electronic stopping models for light ion propagation in metals: Validation of density-dependent functions via statistical ion range simulations

 In general, all simulations followed a similar workflow, with variations only in the electronic stopping model or in the geometric setup corresponding to different crystal directions.
 While setting up channeling directions is straightforward in atomistic simulations, achieving a truly random direction requires suppressing long-range channeling effects \cite{nordlund2016large}.
 For this purpose, a polycrystalline target was generated using the built-in functionality of MDRANGE.
 The grains were randomly oriented with an average size of 20 ± 5 Å, effectively minimizing the probability of ion channeling.

 The purpose of these simulations is to evaluate the performance of different electronic stopping models in predicting ion range profiles.
 In the absence of experimental data, we have to select appropriate references.
 For random directions, SRIM-based electronic stopping provides a suitable benchmark, as it effectively represents the statistical average of multiple ion trajectories.
 In contrast, for channeling directions, an accurate parameterization is shown to yield a maximum ion range $R_\text{max}$ comparable to that predicted by a constant-friction model using the TDDFT-derived electronic stopping for a given channel \cite{sand2019heavy}.
 This, however, relies on the assumption that the most deeply penetrating ions remain close to the geometrical center of the channel, where deviations from straight trajectories and local density fluctuations are negligible.

-Figure \ref{FIG:4} examines this assumption by analyzing the propagation of H along the $\langle100\rangle$ channel (here, we used a constant TDDFT-derived stopping value for this channel to speed up the simulations).
-To begin with, Fig. \ref{FIG:4}a compares the $x$-$y$ cross-sections of H ions with initial energies of 1 keV and 10 keV.
-For this analysis, we selected only the cases that correspond to the deepest-penetrating ions, i.e., those with ranges exceeding approximately 0.95$R_\text{max}$.
-The resulting trajectories illustrate the classical channeling behavior: as described by Lindhard’s theory \cite{lindhard1965influence}, lower ion energies correspond to larger critical channeling angles \cite{bergstrom1968critical}, manifesting in stronger transverse oscillations within the channel.
-Both cases highlight that even strongly channeled projectiles can experience significant variations in the local electron density.
+The validity of this assumption is examined in Appendix A by analyzing realistic ion trajectories in the $\langle100\rangle$ channel.